thecccuk/sector_databook_conversion/nzip/README.md

 ## Description of files

 - `nzip_model_sector_map.csv` is a mapping from the EE subsector name (used by NZIP), to the subsector we use at the CCC.
-- `nzip.py` is a python module containing the "low level" functions which handle all the conversion logic.
+- `nzip.py` is a python module containing the "low level" functions which handle all the calculations and conversion logic.
+Assuming the structure of the NZIP model outputs is consistent, you shouldn't need to make changes here.
 - `nb.pynb` is a Jupyter notebook which which contains configuration and then calls the different functions in `nzip.py`.
+The notebook contains some additional information about each step of the conversion process.
+- `requirements.txt` is a list of python packages required to run the conversion.

 ## Running the conversion